 Azure MFA is now activated

-The next time the user logs on to Windows Virtual Desktop – the following wizard will open.
+The next time the user logs on to Azure Virtual Desktop – the following wizard will open.
 Make sure to inform your users about this.

 This is an initial process and fairly easy.
 The following video goes in-depth over all the steps.

-Pre-step: Make sure to create one Azure AD group named e.g. WVD – MFA Users and make your users a group member to filter the rule based on AAD group membership.
+Pre-step: Make sure to create one Azure AD group named e.g. AVD – MFA Users and make your users a group member to filter the rule based on AAD group membership.